 Underwriting isn’t without its difficulties.
 Both processors and merchants face significant challenges:

-Challenges for Payment Processors
+Challenges for payment processors

 - Identifying high-risk merchants: High-risk merchants often present a higher chance of fraud or chargebacks but can also be lucrative clients for processors.